-But Greg speaks calmly, and he begins to listen, he is reluctant at first, but deep down he is desperate to grasp at any plausible hope.
+But Greg speaks calmly, and the man begins to listen.
+He is reluctant at first, but deep down he is desperate to grasp at any plausible hope.
 He still longs for something true.
 I see it in his eyes, and I hope we will meet in Allahabad again someday.

 What happens to a dream deferred?
 Does it dry up like a raisin in the sun?
 Or fester like a sore-- And then run?
 Does it stink like rotten meat?
 Or crust and sugar over-- like a syrupy sweet?
 Maybe it just sags like a heavy load.
 Or does it explode?
 (A Dream Deferred by Langston Hughes

 A clip from a newspaper that followed the story a day after the raid.